Gardening By Design

 Annuals in containers provide stand-out color for areas including the deck and patio where we can enjoy our time “down time” relaxing outdoors through spring, summer, and fall.
 Every gardener has their favorite colors and varieties to work with and I continue to lean towards annuals with long bloom times, low-maintenance, deer-resistance, blooms that attract beneficials, and foliage that can hold its own as the blooms fade.
 (Sound like familiar traits?)

 Long gone are the days of marigolds, sweet potato vine, moss rose, zinnias, cosmos, and a host of tender plants that freeze with even the slightest hint of chilly weather.
 Terra cotta pots that always seem to dry out have lost all appeal, as have “cute” little pots that need watering daily.
 It’s big and plastic for me and while the initial cost of filling them with quality potting mix is expensive, the plants will thrive and the mix can be reused for years to come.
 I cut back finished annuals in late fall and lift out the roots with a spading fork or trowel in spring.
 After the finished stems and roots are out I “attack” the container mix that has compacted through winter.

 After spending months maturing in the ideal environment of a greenhouse, annuals benefit from a week or more acclimating to their new growing conditions.
 I keep mine on the deck, ready to head out with light cotton sheet should temps fall into the twenties.
 I use a pot-in-place method for all container gardens: Take the plant out of its pot and set it aside.
 Mold the potting mix around the empty pot so that only the top rim of the pots can be seen.
-Apply slow-release fertilizer around the pot rims.
 Gently remove the pot and set the plant’s root ball in the void created by the empty pot.
 Apply slight pressure at all four corners and water in immediately.
 Done!
 We use this method for every container garden that we grow.